mherrmann/fbs-tutorial/README.md

 ## Getting Started
 This example should work on Windows, Mac and Ubuntu.
 You need Python 3.5.
-Higher versions may work as well, but are not officially supported).
+(Higher versions may work as well, but are not officially supported.)

 Clone this repository and `cd` into it: